glowiak/the-end-update-mod/README.txt

 I'm working on Public Beta 4 This will be in this release:
 -MobRepellant                   # Kill (with fly) all mobs in 11 blocks area around player when clicked.
 Durability: 9 -aww man                        # Spawn a Creeper called "aww man..."
 9 blocks over player.
-It's CREATIVE-ONLY item. and more :D
+It's CREATIVE-ONLY item.
+-End Liquid                     # Fast and danger liquid from New End and more :D
+Update Cooming Today!